NSANTRA/Intel-CNN-Image-Classification/README.md

 | **street**       |    0.89   |  0.93  |   0.91   |   Often confused with glaciers.                            |

 #### **🔹 Key Takeaways:**
-- 📌 Transfer Learning significantly boosts accuracy, with an overall F1-score of 0.89.
+- 📌 Transfer Learning significantly boosts accuracy, with an **overall F1-score of 0.89**.
 - 📌 Forest classification is near-perfect, while glacier and mountain have the most confusion.
 - 📌 Further improvements can be made by refining the model’s ability to differentiate glaciers and mountains.
 ---